 for Veterans and the Public

 An HIV test is designed to determine whether you have been infected with HIV.
 HIV is the virus that causes AIDS.

-The HIV test requires a sample of blood or fluid from inside the mouth.
+Most HIV tests require a sample of blood, though some can test fluid from inside the mouth.

 Some tests may be rapid or expedited; that is, preliminary results may be available in as little as 30 minutes.
 However, positive results from rapid tests must be confirmed by another, more sensitive, test--and getting those results can take longer, as long as 1-2 weeks.
 A negative result from the rapid test does not need to be confirmed.

 You may or may not need an appointment to get tested at your local VA Medical Center, as different sites may have different practices.
 In VA, all testing for HIV requires the verbal informed consent of the veteran.
 Your provider will need to provide educational material to give you basic information about HIV testing and to answer any questions that you may have about HIV or the test itself.

 Must you answer personal questions?

 The health care provider may want to discuss your sexual or drug use history with you.
 This can help better assess your risk for HIV (and other infections) and provide you with some recommendations on how to reduce your risk for HIV or for transmitting HIV to others.